Dianne Pilkington: Theatre

-Pilkington has had an impressive career beginning in 1997 when she joined the West End production of Les Misérables, Pilkington understudied the role of Fantine whilst in the production.
+Pilkington's career began in 1997 when she joined the West End production of Les Misérables, Pilkington understudied the role of Fantine whilst in the production.
 Following Les Misérables, Pilkington starred in the production of Tess, going on tour with the show prior to it appearing at the Savoy, she played the role of Marion.
-The production only ran for 10 weeks in the West End before closing on 8 January 2000.
+The production ran for 10 weeks in the West End before closing on 8 January 2000.

 Pilkington joined the cast of Sweeney Todd at the Bridewell Theatre later in 2000, a production she had played the role of Mrs Lovett in whilst training at GSA.

-In late 2000 Pilkington was part of the original London cast of Andrew Lloyd Webber's, The Beautiful Game.
+In late 2000 Pilkington was part of the original London cast of Andrew Lloyd Webber's The Beautiful Game.
 She played the role of the Protestant girl as well as understudying the role of Bernadette.

 In 2002 Pilkington originated the role of Kim in Boy George's musical Taboo.
 She appeared alongside Boy George at the Royal Albert Hall alongside other members of the original London cast.

 It was in late 2002 that Pilkington joined the UK touring production of Beauty and the Beast playing Belle.
 She remained with the production into 2003.

-Again in 2003 Pilkington originated another role in the West End, this time in Rod Stewart musical Tonight's the Night, as Mary at the Victoria Palace Theatre.
+Again in 2003 Pilkington originated another role in the West End, this time in the Rod Stewart musical Tonight's the Night, as Mary at the Victoria Palace Theatre.

-For the Christmas panto season of 2004–2005 Pilkington starred in the leading role in Snow White and the Seven Dwarfs opposite Lily Savage.